Lack Of Awareness, Poor Quality Seed Main Reasons Behind Low Wheat Production - UrduPoint

 Use of certified seed can help improve production by eight to 10 maund per acre, he claimed.
-In our country, the farmers lack awareness and they cultivate wheat present in their stock.
-The stocked wheat usually undergoes different diseases or breakage of grains and thus it leads to decrease in overall production.
-Sometimes, the farmers used to cultivate old seeds and it reduced production remarkably.
+In our country, the farmers lacked awareness and they cultivate wheat present in their stock.
+The stocked wheat, usually undergo different diseases or breakage of grains and thus it led to decrease in overall production.
+Sometime, the farmers used to cultivate old seed and it reduce production remarkably.

-The Federal Seed Certification Department keeps a check on production units and dealers' shops.
+Federal Seed Certification Department keep a check on production units and dealers' shops.

 There are about 1000 companies dealing in seeds across the country and the companies underwent regular inspection by the department.

-He stated that certified seed could not only help improve the living standard of farmers by empowering them economically but also play a role in addressing the issue of food security in the country.
+He stated that certified seed could not only help improve living standard of farmers by empowering them economically but also play role in addressing issue of food security in the country.

-About cultivation area, Asif Rasool stated that Punjab was at top as it contributed 60 %.
+About cultivation area, Asif Rasool stated that Punjab was at top as it contributed 60 percent.

 About chances of increase in wheat cultivation area, he stated that many parts of Sindh were under flooded water.
 Wheat is sown early in Sindh so its cultivation could be affected in flood hit areas.